 A young black man lost his life.
-Five years ago.
+Seven years ago.
 In police custody.
 In Scotland.

 Soon after 7am, on a Sunday morning - May 3rd, 2015, Sheku Bayoh, a 31 year-old gas engineer, husband and father of two died in Police custody on the streets of his home town – Kirkcaldy, Fife.